VectorInstitute/FL4Health/vector_bootcamp_2025/repo_roadmap.md

 associated with the FL engine and implementations of various FL clients, servers, aggregation strategies and other core components of FL.
-If you need to make custom additions, adding a metric, implementing your own strategy, or including custom functionality, it might fit properly here, but likely can be folded into code that your writing to support your experiments instead.
+If you need to make custom additions, adding a metric, implementing your own strategy, or including custom functionality, it might fit properly here, but likely can be folded into code that you're writing to support your experiments instead.

 If you're interested in understanding what's happening under the hood or debugging certain failures, you'll likely be led into the various modules therein.